 On the other hand, small business loans require regular payments that can be difficult to make, especially for a business that is new and growing, or experiencing fluctuations in revenues.

-Equity financing allows businesses to get funding from investors, whether those are private equity investors, angel investors or venture capitalists.
+Equity financing allows businesses to get funding from investors, whether those are private equity investors, angel investors, or venture capitalists — and this is especially common with startups.
 There is even a type of crowdfunding that allows businesses to raise money from large numbers of investors.

 The advantage of equity investments is that they can be structured without payments.
 Investors cash out when there is a liquidation event (such as going public or getting acquired).
 However the advantage of RBF over this type of funding is that it does not require giving up equity in the business.
-The business doesn’t give up control of the business
+So, the business owner doesn’t give up control of the business.

 Rates and Terms of Revenue-Based Financing